jcr4990/eq-link-generator/README.md

 ## External Resources
 Pricing data provided by https://araduneauctions.net/

-Item link hashes provided by https://items.sodeq.org/
+Item data provided by https://items.sodeq.org/

 Thanks to these developers for making this project possible!